owkin/GrAIdient/Docs/Concepts/TRAINING.md

 let loss = try! lastLayer.getLossGPU(groundTruth)
 ```

-First note that the `setData`, `lossDerivative` and `getLoss` are not exposed
+Please note that the `setData`, `lossDerivative` and `getLoss` are not exposed
 at the model level.
-They are specific to the concerned layer.
-As a low level
+They are specific to some layers.
-component, beware not to forget the `GPU` in the API name.
+So beware not to forget the `GPU` in the API name.

-Then note that the `setData` enables the forward pass while
+Also note how the `setData` enables the forward pass while
 `lossDerivative` enables the backward pass.

-`getLoss` is a just an indicator but has no real role in the training flow.
+Finally, `getLoss` is a just an indicator
+but has no real role in the training flow.

 ## Next Chapter